-Something that you should be aware of, that a lot of new investors tend to ignore, is to be aware of the time period that a dividend is actually growing.
+Something that you should be aware of, that a lot of new investors tend to ignore, is to be aware of the time period that the dividend is actually growing.

 If you're looking 5-10 years, or even 20 years in the past, be aware that there are some crashes that do come along.
 So, if a dividend-paying company slightly lowers its dividend growth rate during an economic downturn, you can probably assume it's the economy's fault as a whole.

-An example of this is the 2008 recession.
-If you look at the stock prices of every publicly-traded company in the United States from 2008-2009, almost all of them decreased in stock price.
+Again, an example of this is the 2008 recession.
+If you examine the stock prices of every publicly-traded company in the U.S. from 2008-2009, almost all of them decreased in stock price.
 If you look at their dividends, a majority of them decreased the rate at which they grew their dividends.

 With all of this in mind, what is the average dividend growth that you as an investor should be looking for?

-What I would recommend is to look for a dividend growth rate of at least 4-5%.
+What I would recommend is to look for a dividend growth rate of at least 4-5% (6-7% is even better if it's sustainable).
 This is reasonable and doable by most companies.
 Moreover, this rate accounts for inflation, which over the last decade has been around 2% every year.
 It also takes into account of any miscellaneous things that may happen, such as a bad performing year or a stock market crash.

 As an investor, you can forecast a company's future dividend growth by using data that is available to you.
 For example, you can take the average of the last five years of annual dividend growth for a company, and then use it to forecast next years dividend.

-So, if the average annual dividend growth for the past five years for a company is 5% and the current dividend is $1.00 per share, and if the company's business model and growth are still strong, you can probably expect a $1.05 dividend in the following year ($1.00 × 105%).
+For example, if the average annual dividend growth over the past five years for a company is 5%, with the current dividend at $1.00 per share, and if the company's business model and growth are still strong, you can probably expect a $1.05 dividend in the following year ($1.00 × 105%).

 These forecasts, are of course not a 100% accurate, as they are predicting the future.
 No one knows for sure how a dividend or any specific company is going to perform, but investors can do their best by using the data that is provided to them.